 On December 15, 2017, the NLRB issued its decision in PCC Structurals rescinding the 2011 Specialty Healthcare decision and reinstating the traditional standard for determining appropriate bargaining units.

-Under the traditional standard, if an employer believed a union’s petitioned-for bargaining unit (the group of employees the union is attempting to organize) should include additional employees, the employer needed to show the employees share a community-of-interest (i.e. similar working conditions, hours, benefits, supervision, etc.).
+Under the traditional standard if an employer believed a union’s petitioned-for bargaining unit (the group of employees the union is attempting to organize) should include additional employees, the employer needed to show the employees share a community-of-interest (i.e. similar working conditions, hours, benefits, supervision, etc.).

 The NLRB and Congress have both worked to eliminate the Specialty Healthcare decision.
 In PCC Structurals, the NLRB abandoned the “overwhelming” community-of-interest standard, clarifying that the traditional standard allows the Board to evaluate the interests of all employees, not just those inside the petitioned-for unit.
 Along with this decision, the NLRB’s General Counsel issued a memorandum (Memorandum OM 18-05) on December 22, 2017, instructing Regional Offices to use the standard established in PCC Structurals “at all stages of case processing in currently active cases,” effectively prohibiting the application of the Specialty Healthcare decision to any cases currently pending.
-Finally, Congress has introduced legislation to roll back the Specialty Healthcare decision – the Representation Fairness Restoration Act and the Workforce Democracy and Fairness Act.
+Finally, previous Congresses have introduced legislation to roll back the Specialty Healthcare decision – the Representation Fairness Restoration Act and the Workforce Democracy and Fairness Act.

 Please see our resources page for more information on this issue.